 Improved Circulation

-Massage therapy can help improve blood flow to the skin or muscles—depending on the depth of your massage.
-In particular, a 2014 clinical trial3 used a combination of massage therapy and Graston technique (muscle scraping) on 28 participants’ calves, using their other calves as a control.
-There was a significant increase in skin temperature after massage therapy, which is an indicator of increased blood flow in the area.
+Massage therapy can help improve blood flow to the skin or muscles, depending on the depth of your massage.
+In particular, a 2014 clinical trial4 compared the use of massage therapy and Graston technique (muscle scraping) on 28 participants’ calves, using their other calves as a control.
+There was a significant increase in skin temperature after massage therapy, which is a theoretical indicator of increased blood flow in the area.

 An increase in blood flow can help bring fresh blood and oxygen to the muscles, as well as flush out waste and lactic acid, which can help improve recovery.
-A 2017 trial4 found just that: An increase in blood flow was able to help cyclists recover better between high-intensity training sessions.
+A 2017 trial5 found just that an increase in blood flow was able to help cyclists recover better between high-intensity training sessions.

 Pain Relief

-To tell the truth, the jury is still out on the effectiveness of massage on pain relief.
-However, a systematic review from 20165 concluded that while the efficacy of massage therapy on pain relief is unclear, using it as a pain management option is better than no treatment whatsoever.
+To tell you the truth, the jury is still out on the effectiveness of massage on pain relief.
+However, a systematic review from 20166 concluded that while the efficacy of massage therapy on pain relief is unclear, using it as a pain management option is better than no treatment whatsoever.

-Still, massage does seem pretty effective on short-term muscular pain relief and muscle recovery.
-One review6, although from 2005, suggests that massage therapy after exercise can help reduce muscle soreness and improve recovery, although much of the effects seem to stem from psychological benefits, like relaxation and stress reduction.
+Still, massages do seem to aid in short-term muscular pain relief, making them an effective muscle recovery tool.
+One review7 from 2005 suggests that massage therapy after exercise can help reduce muscle soreness and improve recovery, although many of the effects seem to stem from psychological benefits, like relaxation and stress reduction.

 Stress Reduction

-Massage therapy helps reduce stress and get clients to relax, which can help in improving sleep quality, according to an August 2023 review7.
+Massage therapy can help reduce stress and ultimately get clients to relax, which can help in improving sleep quality, according to an August 2023 review8.
 In the review, massage was given to critically ill patients; they found subjective sleep quality improved after two nights of massage—particularly foot massages.

-Another review from May 20238 tried to find benefits of massage therapy on athletic performance.
+Another review from May 20239 tried to find benefits of massage therapy on athletic performance.
 Interestingly enough, there weren’t any benefits to motor skills, aside from improved flexibility.
 However, athletic performance indirectly benefited from these massage sessions because it helped reduce depression, stress, and anxiety in athletes, along with their perception of fatigue.
-Their increased mood and relaxation helped them perform better.
+Their increased mood and relaxation helped them perform better, in turn.

 This can help you figure out a few brands you like, as well as some of the features you prefer to see in your massage chair purchase.
 Another good idea is to check out customer reviews to see how their experience is with the massage chairs.